Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 200-23

 I think Creature From The Black Lagoon is quite a perfect film, as it works on so many different levels.
 The most obvious is that scientists have invaded a unique creature’s habitat only to force their domination and belligerence on him.
-And in the midst of this evolves a sort of skewed Romeo and Juliet romance.
-The Gill Man never intends to threaten Julie Adam’s character Kay Lawrence.
+In the midst of this, a sort of skewed romance between Romeo and Juliet evolves.
+The Gill Man never intends to threaten Julie Adam’s character, Kay Lawrence.
 Quite the contrary, it’s the two opportunistic men who tote phallic harpoons around like extra penises on hand to fight each other about questions of ethics, how to conduct scientific research, and over Kay like spoiled children.

 creature-from-the-black_lagoon_2